omjaisatya/LexiBot/README.md

 ### Attention

-This app is still in development.
+This app is still in development, Or can Say [**Intial phase**].
 It is not fully functional yet.
 I will be adding more features.

 # Features